sejungkwak/work-time/README.md

     - [x] I want to be notified when there's a new request so that I can proceed as soon as possible.

-        : An email is sent to the admin automatically when a new row is appended in the `absence_requests` worksheet using [Zapier](https://zapier.com/) service.
+        : An email is sent to the admin automatically when a new row is appended in the `absence_requests` worksheet using [Zapier](https://zapier.com/).

         <details>
             <summary>Request Notification Email Screenshot</summary>